basho/basho_docs/source/languages/en/dataplatform/using-dataplatform/configuration/setup-a-cluster.md

 ```
 If you have multiple masters, list them after 'spark://' as a comma-separated list of hostname:port entries (i.e. MASTER_URL=”spark://my-host-1:7077,my-host-2:7077”).

-The hostnames you enter must match what you set as `SPARK_MASTER_IP` in priv/spark-master/conf/spark-env.sh.

 ####Redis

 To register the service configuration for Redis, issue the following command: